 My name is Hans-Christian Jetter but I usually just go by Christian.

 I am a computer scientist and Professor of User Experience and Interaction Design in the Department of Software Engineering at the University of Applied Sciences Upper Austria (or “FH Upper Austria”).
-My position is very similar to that of an Associate Professor in the US or Senior Lecturer in the UK.
+My position is roughly equivalent to that of an Associate Professor in the US or Senior Lecturer in the UK.